 Now compare the strength of marketing – some advert in TV with anonymous voice directed at all people, clearly oriented on profit vs. personal recommendation from mate who cares about you.

 Folk science and “ecotrend”

 Poppies are pain-killing plant, yet we don’t use it as a final product.
 It’s because they contain morphine.
 Early phase of medicinal use was usage of opium – old times, so we couldn’t research substances well and separate the best out of it.
 Later morphine was used, but the side-effects were too dangerous, so scientist made much safer derivatives – we use drugs like tramadol or codeine derivatives.

 The goal is to produce drug which will have as less side-effects (including psychoactivity) as possible.
-As the research of substance is a very long and difficult process, nobody will fund research of 1000 or more substances, just for sake of medical marihuana.
+As the research of substance is a very long and difficult process, nobody will fund research of 1000 or more substances, just for sake of medical marijuana.
 At first it’s psychedelic – sick persons needs healing, not tripping.
-Marihuana may causes psychosis-alike effects – some say it’s worse than psychedelic bad trip.
+Marijuana may causes psychosis-alike effects – some say it’s worse than psychedelic bad trip.
 Why anybody would want to risk, when we have choice without that risk?
-We don’t know how marihuana is metabolized, nor which receptors it triggers.
+We don’t know how marijuana is metabolized, nor which receptors it triggers.
 Heck, we don’t know which substances are present in weed!
-We are still finding substances in marihuana – after so many years.
+We are still finding substances in marijuana – after so many years.
 The proportion of substances in plant vary so the standardization is much more difficult.

 “Alternative medicine” assumes something contrary to science and logic – unknown substances in unknown quantity are safer than single, well-designed and well-researched substance.